Reading Periods:

 No limitations on genre.
 Just send us your best fiction.
 See our home page for a weirdly detailed example of the many genres we'll consider.
 But then again, the whole point of that list is that we'll consider pretty much anything.

 We welcome flash fiction, longer stories, hybrid, and experimental stuff you can't quite define.
-We publish a new story every two weeks.
+We publish a new piece every three weeks.
 Help us keep our readers on their toes.

 Word Count: